wp-plugins/mockup/readme.txt

 == Screenshots ==

-1. How your customer will see the mockup.
-(I used the apple website a example)
+1. 1) How your customer will see the mockup.
+(I used the apple website as example)
-2. The admin page.
-Here you can rewrite all the text.
+2. 2) The admin page.
+Here you can rewrite all the text, change to header color en adjust your emailaddress.
-3. Adding a new mockup.
+3. 3) Adding a new mockup.
 (Use featured image to set your mockup.)
-4. List of your customers.
+4. 4) List of your customers.

 == Changelog ==

+= 1.0.4 =
+* popup improvement

+= 1.0.3 =
+* Bug fix

+= 1.0.2 =
+* Bug fix

 = 1.0.1 =
 * Bug fix